Week 8: Heterogeneous Treatment Effects and Machine Learning

 Is heterogeneity actionable?

-After estimating $\hat{\tau}(x)$, we rank units from largest to smallest estimated effect and ask: does treating high-ranked units first yield meaningfully larger gains than treating at random?
+The first question is: does treating high-ranked units first yield meaningfully larger gains than treating at random?

 Pair exercise: reading a TOC curve